 - Does the plan cover home care or nursing home care and medications a physician might prescribe?

 - What are the deductibles?
 Are there any co-payments?

 - What is the most you will have to pay out of my own pocket to cover expenses?

 Make sure you also understand how a dispute about a bill or service is it handled by your provider, as in some plans, you may be required to have a third-party decide how to settle the problem.

-Health Insurance in the United States
+Health Insurance in the United States for non-Citizens

 The United States government does not provide health insurance for all its people, and health insurance is not obligatory for those living in the US.
-It is optional, but highly recommended and necessary, since health services are very costly, more than in any other country anywhere across the globe.
+It is optional, but highly recommended and necessary since health services are very costly, more than in any other country anywhere across the globe.

 There are two types of health insurances in the US, private and public.
 Most people use a combination of both.
 The US public health insurances are: Medicare, Medicaid, and Children’s Health Insurance Program.